infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Understandable principle for Android.md

 :white_check_mark: **Success criteria**

-- the content is grouped and labeled following [Perceivable guidelines]
+- the content is grouped and labeled following [Perceivable guidelines].

 :no_entry_sign: **Failure criteria**